-Plastic closures are an important part of many packaging solutions.
+Plastic caps and closures are an important part of many packaging solutions.
 They keep the product sealed and can be used to dispense the product as well.
 There are many different types of closures, and each one has its own benefits and drawbacks.
 In this blog post, we will discuss the different types of plastic lids and what makes them unique.
 We will also talk about how to choose the right plastic closure for your product!

 What are plastic closures and what are they used for?

 Plastic closures are used to seal products and prevent them from leaking.
 They can also be used to dispense the product, such as shampoo or conditioner.
 There are many different types of plastic lids, including screw caps, snap top lids, disc tops and more.